-Local conservationist and author Bart Logie shares his thoughts on lynx, porcupines and honey badgers and their place in conservation alongside the Big 5.
+Local conservationist and author Bart Logie shares his thoughts on caracal, porcupines and honey badgers and their place in conservation alongside the Big 5.
 Bart lives with his wife Caryl just over an hour away from Kariega in the beach village of St Francis Bay.

-Lynx Spotted in St Francis Bay Near to Kariega
+Caracal Spotted in St Francis Bay Near to Kariega

 Porcupines Numbers Starting to Increase

 I wrote recently of the partially successful rescue of a family of porcupines stuck in a drain and these too are becoming far more common.
 We are visited regularly by one that has made a determined, although to date unsuccessful attack on the wooden fence surrounding our back garden.
 Elsewhere on the property it has completely annihilated two of the three paw-paw trees (sub-tropical fruit Carica papaya is most commonly known as papaya).
 Such have been its depredations that we have had to add steel reinforcing rods to the fence and bricks along the edge to deter it.
 There are numbers of people in the area who would enjoy a joint of roast porcupine on the dinner table, but porcupines are not easily snared and are wary animals that steer clear of trouble.
 Even if taken unawares by dogs, they are quite capable of dealing with their attackers.
-Like the lynx they appear to be thriving and are finding that suburban gardens contain much that is to their liking.
+Like the caracal they appear to be thriving and are finding that suburban gardens contain much that is to their liking.

 Honey Badgers as Profiteers